kubermatic-labs/gman/README.md

 2020/06/25 18:59:54 ✓ Organization successfully synchronized.
 ```

-- The users, groups and org units - that hold different values in the config file, than they have in Gsuite - are automatically updated:
+- The users, groups and org units - that hold different values in the config file, than they have in GSuite - are automatically updated:

 ```bash
 gman -config myconfig.yaml -confirm